From your first visit with us, we’ll do everything we can to help you have a healthy baby.

 At your postpartum exam, your doctor will:

-- Assess your physical and emotional recovery
+- Check on your physical and emotional recovery

-- Screen you for depression if needed
+- Screen you for depression

-- Discuss birth control
+- Talk about birth control (family planning)

-- Talk about exercise
+- Talk about exercise and your return to normal activity

 During the postpartum phase, your strength and energy levels should get better over time.
-If you don’t feel you’re recovering the way you should, your doctor can connect you to the Swedish Center for Perinatal Bonding and Support.OR
+If you don’t feel you’re recovering emotionally the way you should, your doctor can connect you to the Swedish Center for Perinatal Bonding and Support.OR

 Our goal is a safe delivery for you and your baby.
 You can help by calling us right away if you notice any of the following changes: